S-Prehn/DistrSys/README.md

 * Also the function may be executed multiple times if
     * If request message is transmitted multiple times.

-* Thus it is not possible to achieve excatly once semantics for RMI method invocation.
+* Thus, it is not possible to achieve excatly once semantics for RMI method invocation.